How Much it Costs to OWN an RV: What to Know Before You Buy

 What is the Typical RV Gas Mileage?

-On average, it typically costs between $50 to $500 per month to store a camper.
-The more options and features a storage facility has, the more expensive it will likely be.
+On average, it costs between $50 to $500 per month to store a camper.

 When choosing an RV storage facility, the type of storage and how easy it is to get to your location are two important considerations.